ofajs/ofa-v4-docs/docs/en/docs/create-app/app.md

 ### goto

-You can use the `on:click` attribute in the page template to bind a click event and call the `goto` method on the module for routing.
+You can use the `on:click` property in the page template to bind a click event and call the `goto` method on the module for routing.

 ```html
 <template page>